microservicer/flutter-pipelines/README.md

 Tight timeouts has been added to the pipelines to reduce the risk of stuck jobs spending credits.
 - Only checks last commit for screenshot keyword
 - To be able to use the pipeline you have to build and upload the app bundle to the Play Store manually the first time.
+- This project only focuses on App builds since there are too many differences on how people want to deploy to web.
+If you are looking for an easy way with GitHub Actions to deploy to web, check out [Firebase](https://firebase.google.com/docs/hosting)

 ## Prerequisites